TairanD/My-Front-End-Notes/js/redux.md

 For example, we can use recall functions to let the children pass specific logics and information to their parents, or we can use getChildContext to pass information.
 However, the syntax will be quite redundant and complex.

-Redux provide a centralized state management.
+Redux provide a globally centralized state management.
 By wrapping an additional component to the top-level component, it can function as a platform to preserve data and transport information.

-## 2 - How does Redux work with React?
+## 2 - How does Redux work with React ([React-Redux](./react/react-redux.md))?
 `react-redux` provides two things to achieve the collaboration between Redux and React: `connect` and `Provider`.
 - `connect` associates components with Redux
 - `Provider` passes `store` to components.